robertozanchi/linux-server-setup/README.md

 `$ sudo su - postgre`
 5. Connect to the psql system:
 `$ psql`
-6. Add postgre user with password:
+6. Create a postgre user named 'catalog':
   1. Create user with LOGIN role and set a password:
     `# CREATE USER catalog WITH PASSWORD 'password';` (# stands for the command prompt in psql)
   2. Allow the user to create database tables: